conorbarryhoke/conorbarryhoke.github.io/_posts/2018-10-05-Kanye-Capstone.md

 LDA provided the most interpretable results with the count vectorized lyric data for the word groupings that were being returned.

 __But how many topics to go with?__ Similar to selecting the number of clusters to use in k-Means, finding the right balance here requires using several different possible evaluation methods.
 I chose to use a metric called __Coherence Score__ to help in this process.
 The coherence score can be calculated across different topic numbers and compare to see which provide the right fidelity to the level you are looking for.
 My intention was to allocate songs into as many topics as possible that were descriptive but so much that isolated one song per topic.
-On the flip side, selecting too few topics lumps almost all songs into general groups where uniqueness can not be easily defined.
+On the flip side, selecting too few topics lumps almost all songs into general groups where uniqueness cannot be easily defined.

 ![Coherence](https://raw.githubusercontent.com/babyakja/babyakja.github.io/master/assets/img/posts/Coherence Score.png)

-I choose to use a five topic split since it provided a balance in scoring well for coherence and I could interpret the top words into meaningful groups.
+I choose to use a five-topic split since it provided a balance in scoring well for coherence and I could interpret the top words into meaningful groups.
 Listed below were the topics I settled on:

 ### _Topics_